abidzzz/Saigo/README.md

 # Saigo

-A multipurpose fun , leveling, nsfw discord bot made because a friend of mine requested to Was originally supposed to be an nsfw bot bot but i added more commands
+A multipurpose fun , leveling, nsfw discord private bot made because a friend of mine requested to Was originally supposed to be an nsfw bot bot but i added more commands

-Currently it might have few bugs in leveling system since i didnt properly update it to discordpy 2.0
+Currently it might have few bugs in leveling system

-would do soner or later
+would do sooner or later

 ## Features
 Since am lazy to type them all have this image
 <p align="left"><img src="image.png"></image>
 </p>

 ## Contribute